distributed-control-systems/SUGAR/README.md

 	a =

 	 ( 1 )e0 ( 1 )e1 ( 1 )e2 ( -1 )e12
-	>>% Retrive the algebra signature to which it belongs
+	>>% Retrieve the algebra signature to which it belongs
 	>> a.Lsignature

 	ans =